 Haron Bearing Pro Tip: Our technicians often see RFQs missing the tilting moment and required preload.
 When you share those two items plus envelope limits, we can usually propose a cross-roller vs angular-contact solution with predictable stiffness and torque—avoiding over-design and unnecessary cost.

-Which bearing types and sizes do you recommend for specific robot joints (shoulder/elbow/wrist), and what lead times and certifications do you offer?
+Which bearings do you recommend for robot joints, and what are your lead times/certifications?

 Practical joint-by-joint recommendation framework